Claude Steele: Controversy

 In July 2015, Steele was tasked by the University of California, Berkeley, with managing the investigation of alleged sexual harassment of an employee by Sujit Choudhry, who was at that time Dean of its School of Law.
 Steele had been accused of being lenient with Choudhry by allowing him to retain his position as Dean.
 Some attributed the perceived leniency to a purported exchange for a Law School faculty appointment.
 University officials denied the allegations.
 Despite this allegation, Steele had no involvement in the Law School case until after a faculty vote on his appointment to the school had been completed (44 in favor; 0 opposed).
 Faculty appointments are not made by Deans, but by a review and vote of the faculty themselves — precluding the kind of trading of appointments for favors implied in the allegation.
-In light of these and other facts, University officials dismissed the allegations.
-Steele also stated his regrets about the strength of the sanctions that he and his team imposed.
+In light of these and other facts, university officials dismissed the allegations.
+Steele also stated his regrets about not preemptively removing leadership to create a less threatening environment for the complainant.